Survivor Québec 2023

-Survivor Québec 2023 is the first season of the Québécois reality television series of Survivor Québec.
-This season consists of 20 Québécois competing in two tribes of ten competing against one another to survive and avoid elimination.
+Survivor Québec season 1, also referred to as Survivor Québec 2023, is the first season of the Québécois reality television series Survivor Québec.
+This season consists of 20 castaways competing in two tribes of ten, while also competing against one another to survive and avoid elimination.
 After 44 days, one will be crowned the Sole Survivor and win the grand prize of $100,000.

 The season is presented by Patrice Bélanger and airs on Noovo.
 The season premieres on 2 April 2023.
+Benoît Gagnon hosts an aftershow, Survivor en prolongation, on Sunday evenings directly after Sunday episodes.